yoep/SEDS-Setup/README.md

 ## Known issues

+* Creating new worlds doesn't work
-* Save files with worlds in, get stuck during loading
+* Save files with planets in, get stuck during startup
 * IP address not being assigned to the dedicated server (workaround: restart the dedicated server)

 Credits to Andy_S and NolanSyKinsley of the #space-engineers IRC channel on Esper for their information.